Test-Driven Development

 — https://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle

-separate the time you make the code work and the time you make the code more elegant
+separate the time we make the code work and the time we make the code more elegant

 -